How To Make A Perfect Omelet in 5 Minutes

 Now pour in the eggs and Do not immediately stir, allow the eggs to sit for about 1 minute or until the bottom starts to set a little bit.
 Next, take your rubber spatula and slowly push one edge of the cooking egg into the middle of the pan at the same time tilting the pan to let the remaining "runny" egg flow in underneath.
 Then do that same process with the other edges on the pan and repeat until there's no liquid egg left.
 That's is how you make a fluffy omelet.

 What you should have not is a bright yellow egg pancake.
 The goal is that the whole egg omelet should easily slide around on the nonstick surface so that later you can get it to the plate.
-If it does stick loosen the fluffy omelette with your spatula.
+If it does stick loosen the fluffy omelet with your spatula.

-Now If you're adding filling ingredients like mushrooms, cheese, fresh herbs, maybe you want to make a herb omelette, then you add them now.
+Now If you're adding filling ingredients like mushrooms, cheese, fresh herbs, maybe you want to make a herb omelet, then you add them now.
 Tip spoon the filling across the center pan or egg mix that is largely firm - also now is the time to add shredded cheese or parmesan cheese for that extra taste.

 Very carefully using your spatula, lift one edge of the egg pancake and fold it across and over to the middle.
 Repeat the same process with the other side.

-At this stage turn off the heat as you don't overcook the nice fluffy cheese omelette.
+At this stage turn off the heat as you don't overcook the nice fluffy cheese omelet.
 As it bonds together, you can flip the entire omelet over to cook the top for 30 seconds - just do not let it go brown - you what it to be a nice golden color - the color of egg yolks!.

 Now slide gently the finished omelet to a plate.
 Yum, now garnish with fresh herbs or your other favorite toppings.
 Look for Reds and greens as they go really nice with the bright yellow omelet color.